jvahala/jvahala.github.io/_posts/2016-10-29-Beautiful-TMUX.md

 # Installation

 Using Mac OSX El Capitan with [Homebrew](http://brew.sh/), do:

 ```bash
 $ brew install tmux
 ```

 ## Basics of `tmux`

 `tmux` allows us to develop personalized environments with multiple windows and each window separated into multiple panes.
-Sufficiently using `tmux` involves the mastery of only a few commands (Note :
+Sufficiently using `tmux` involves the mastery of only a few commands:

 ### Shortcut combo
 `tmux` includes a handy shortcut that defaults to Ctrl+b.
 I have remapped this in my config file (detailed below) to be Ctrl+a.
 I have also [remapped](https://coderwall.com/p/cq_lkg/remapping-caps-lock-key-to-something-more-natural-on-mac-os-x) the Capslock key to act as Ctrl to make Ctrl+a super simple to combo.

 ### Starting a new session
 Create a new tmux instance named 'session-name'.
 Using only `tmux new` will work as well, but is not recommended as it gives unique number identifiers to the sessions, which isn't all that helpful.

 ```bash
 $ tmux new -s <session-name>
 ```

 ### Check on active sessions
 To see which sessions exist,

 ```bash
 $ tmux ls
 ```

 ### Attaching to existing sessions
 To go to your last session,

 ```bash
 $ tmux a
 ```
 To go to a specific session,

 ```bash
 $ tmux a -t <session-name>
 ```

 ### Detaching from sessions
 To detach from the current session,

 ```bash
 $ tmux detach
 ```